- Consider Mediation

 If you are the defendant and are filing a Claim of Defendant, you will remain the defendant and the plaintiff will remain the plaintiff.

 The Small Claims court clerks can answer many kinds of questions and provide the forms you need; however, they are prohibited by law from giving legal advice.
-The Small Claims Advisory Clinic provides legal advice free of charge to both the plaintiff and the defendant.
+The Small Claims Mediation and Advisory Services provides legal advice free of charge to both the plaintiff and the defendant.

 If you choose Small Claims court to resolve a dispute and you are the plaintiff, you give up the right to have another court review the Small Claims judge's decision.
 In other words, the plaintiff has no right of appeal.
 So if you should lose, that is probably the end of the case.
 However, the person or entity you sue (defendant) may appeal the judge's ruling.
 When such an appeal is filed, the entire case will be heard again.